Middle School Eligibility

 Decision Letters and Wait Pools

 The Admissions Committee will review all applicant information.
-You will then receive written notification letting you know the committee’s decision.
+You will then receive written notification letting you know the committee’s decision as well as a phone call.
 If space is not available at the time you have applied and your student has met the admissions criteria, you may request that your application be kept active and you will be notified when space is available.

 Thank you for your interest in Mount Madonna School.